kuberhealthy/kuberhealthy/cmd/cronjob-checker/README.md

 The check will exit if it is unable to retrieve events from the cronjob in a given namespace.

+namespace fields will need to be updated to applied namespace to give permissions appropriately to the check.

 #### Example CronJob Event Checker

 ```yaml